 CBD can also wean users off of prescription medicines, according to recent studies.
 It showed that by consuming CBD, receptors found in the brain, nervous system and vital organs can be agitated by using the oil and pain symptoms reduced.

-Does CBD Oil In The Workplace Pose a Risk to Workplace Safety?
+Does Cannabidiol in the Workplace Pose a Risk to Workplace Safety?

 Yes and no.